rldai/project-euler-hints-python/README.md

 solutions).
 Additionally, solutions were improved after my original solve after looking at the overviews/forum that unlock after solving.
 This is to ensure I upload the cleanest and most efficient solutions, not just one that works.
 I am uploading this after about a year of working on ProjectEuler.net problems on and off.
 This means a lot of my progress, trial and error, etc. has been lost.
+Anything about my personal progress will but put in an informal "author's note."
+For
+example:
+(AN: Originally this project was intended to be a diary of my PE progress, but I realized I cared a lot about honoring the wishes of the people who run PE.
+They clearly care about spoilers, so I wanted to try to give a resource with as little spoilers as possible.
+The author's note is a way for me to keep that original purpose.)

 Some of these programs import math, but that's it.

 In the future, I plan to add all 100 solutions.
 I've already finished a lot (but not all) 100 solutions, but I still need to rework them, add comments, and put them in the walkthrough format.
+I might even add solutions past 100 if I get to them.